 The health system is split into three main levels or tiers.
 These are called primary, secondary and tertiary.

-- Primary health care involves health professionals working in the community, like general practitioners (GPs), dentists, community nurses, Aboriginal health workers or physiotherapists.
+- Primary health care – health professionals working in the community, e.g., general practitioners (GPs), dentists, community nurses, Aboriginal health workers or physiotherapists.

-- Secondary health care is a more specialised type of health care which involves specialist doctors and other health professionals.
+- Secondary health care – a more specialised type of health care involving specialist doctors and other health professionals.
 It can take place in a hospital or a private clinic.

-- Tertiary health care is a very specialised type of care.
+- Tertiary health care – a very specialised type of care.
 It usually takes place in large teaching hospitals or special units, e.g. cancer centres.

 Public and private health care